Record Retention Policy

 · Expired Record: An Altair Record:

-o that is no longer being used in the ordinary course of Altair business;
+· that is no longer being used in the ordinary course of Altair business.

-o is not listed under the Record Retention Schedule or whose Record Retention Period has ended;
+· is not listed under the Record Retention Schedule or whose Record Retention Period has ended.

 4.2.1 Active, Inactive, and Historical Records must be maintained in accordance with the Record Retention Schedule and this Policy.
 Expired Records must be destroyed in accordance with this Policy.
-Specific record retention periods are listed in Exhibit B. The CFO has the authority to extend the records retention period beyond those listed in Exhibit B.
+The Specific record retention periods can be obtained from our Vice President, Legal Services.
+The CFO has the authority to extend the records retention period beyond those listed in the specific records retention periods.

-4.2.2 The Record Retention Schedule designates the Custodian of Record for each identified Altair Record.
+4.2.2 The Record Retention Schedule designates the Records Custodian for each identified Altair Record.

-4.2.3 If a record is not found under the Record Retention Schedule, it must be destroyed once it is no longer needed in the ordinary course of Altair business.
-However, if an Applicable Member believes a record not listed on the Record Retention schedule should be retained or an Applicable Member believes that an Altair Record should be retained beyond the time period specified on the Record Retention Schedule, the Applicable Member should not destroy such record without prior approval of the Altair’s Vice President of Legal Services.
+4.2.3 If a record is not found under the Record Retention Schedule, it must be destroyed when no longer needed in the ordinary course of Altair business.
+However, if a team member believes a record not listed on the Record Retention schedule or an Altair Record should be retained beyond the time period specified on the Record Retention Schedule, the team member should not destroy the record without prior approval of Altair’s Vice President of Legal Services.

 4.2.4 Historical records are of long-term value to document past events (e.g., purchase and sale agreement).
 This may arise from exceptional age and/or connection with some significant historical event or person associated with Altair.
-Historical Records are not listed in the Record Retention Schedule given the nature of its content and the events associated with the Historical Record (e.g. a letter or e-mail written memorializing an important event).
-Retaining these types of Historical Records is a responsibility shared by all Altair Members.
-If a Member believes an Expired Record should be retained for its historical value and should be permanently retained as a Historical Record, it should consult Altair Archives.
+Historical Records are not listed in the Record Retention Schedule given the nature of its content and the events associated with the Historical Record (e.g., a letter or e-mail written memorializing an important event).
+Retaining these types of Historical Records is a responsibility shared by all Altair team members.
+Any team member who believes an Expired Record should be retained permanently for its historical value should consult Altair Archives.
 Records transferred to the Altair Archives may be restricted by the office of origin for up to 25 years.
 Longer restrictions may apply if required by federal, state, or local statute.

 4.2.5 If a record fits within two categories, each having a different retention period, the longer period governs.
 In order to facilitate compliance with this Policy, all Record Retention Periods expiring during a calendar year may be extended to the last day of such calendar year.
-Thus, all Altair Records expiring during a calendar year should be destroyed on the last day of that calendar year, or as soon as reasonably practicable.
+Thus, all Altair Records expiring during a calendar year should be destroyed as near as practicable to the last day of that calendar year.

 4.3 Non-Altair Records